LeedsCodeDojo/CoreWars/Simple Bot Guide.md

     | MOV 0 5 | SEQ -1 -2 | JMP -2 | ..
     +---------+-----------+--------+----

+And it's second:

                     |
                     v
     +---------+-----------+--------+----
     | MOV 0 5 | SEQ -1 -2 | JMP -2 | ..
     +---------+-----------+--------+----

+An enemy bot replaces your JMP with a DAT:

                     |
                     v
     +---------+-----------+---------+----
     | MOV 0 5 | SEQ -1 -2 | DAT 0 0 | ..
     +---------+-----------+---------+----

+Your bot executes the DAT and dies.
+Boom!

                               XXX
                                v